Phanabani/sandpiper/docs/config.md

 Sandpiper can be configured with a JSON file at `sandpiper/config.json`.
 [sandpiper/config_example.json](../sandpiper/config_example.json) contains
-default values and can be used as a template. `bot_token` is the only required field.
+default values and can be used as a template.
+Field types suffixed by `?` are optional.

 ## Config Fields